EricKirkendall/STA518-Test/README.md

-# STA518-Test
+# This is master branch
-This repo is for exploring GitHub and markdown for STA 518.
+This repo is to explore GitHub and markdown for STA 518.
 [a relative link](day1.md)